serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 [Chirstopher Colah has an article on Attention RNNs][attention-colah] and other forms of RNN augmentation.

 ## Other Additional Reading
+- If you want to understand even deeper how each of the operations inside the LSTM repreating unit works, I recommend reading ["Understanding LSTM and its diagrams"][understanding-lstm-and-its-diagrams].
 - [Visualizing and Understanding Recurrent Networks by Andrej Karpathy (2015)][karpathy].